List of former Universal Studios Florida attractions: Production Studio Tour

 The Production Studio Tour was an attraction that toured the studio and production facilities of Universal Studios Florida.
 Inspired by Universal Studios Hollywood's Studio Tour, the Production Studio Tour opened with the park on June 7, 1990.
 Guests would board a tram in front of soundstage 19 (which was located next to Nickelodeon Studios) or in the middle of two of the soundstages in the park's production facilities.
 From there they would be taken on a 15-minute journey into and around various sound stages as well as being taken on a general tour around the park.
 Upon the completion of the tour, guests would exit into The Universal Studios Store where they could purchase a variety of merchandise.
 The tour was closed in 1995, yet The Universal Studios Store remains open to this day.

 Shrek 4-D

 Shrek 4-D was a 3D attraction that took place after the events of the first Shrek film.
 With Lord Farquaad's spirit not at peace, he plans to kidnap Fiona and make her his bride in the afterlife.
 With Fiona captured once again, its up to Shrek and Donkey to rescue her.
 It opened on June 12, 2003, replacing Alfred Hitchcock: The Art of Making Movies, and was permanently closed on January 10, 2022.
-Its replacement will be Illumination's Villain-Con Minion Blast, which is expected to open in the Summer of 2023.
+Its replacement was Illumination's Villain-Con Minion Blast, which opened on August 11, 2023.